clemente/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

 .. _Use Re-Run to Create a Course:

 ********************************************
-Using Re-Run to Create a Course
+Use Re-Run to Create a Course
 ********************************************

 .. only:: Partners